1923k/1923k/README.md

 ## **Career Objective**

-I aim to excel as a **Software Engineer**, contributing to the design, testing, and maintenance of high-quality, secure software solutions.
-My goal is to work with a team of dedicated professionals to achieve organizational objectives while driving personal and professional growth.
+I aim to excel as an **IT Professional**, leveraging my expertise in programming, web development, cybersecurity, cloud computing, software engineering, ICT strategic management, and data analysis.
+My goal is to contribute to the design, testing, implementation, and maintenance of innovative, high-quality, and secure solutions.
+I am committed to collaborating with a team of dedicated professionals to achieve organizational goals while continuously advancing my personal and professional growth.

 ---